yomalbalooshi/Sea-Angel/README.md

 ---

-### The maze game is a three level puzzle where players have to find their way to the exit.
+### Help the sea angel find its' home!
+Sea Angel: Shallows is a four level puzzle where players have to find their way to the exit.
+Following it is Sea Angel: Deeper Waters, a four level puzzle where players can only see a small area around them to navigate.

 ---

 ## Game Mechanics

-### Light Mode:
+### Sea Angel: Shallows:

-#### The game utilizes the player's keyboard inputs. pressing any of the arrow keys will move the player one step in their respective direction.
+#### The game utilizes the player's keyboard inputs. pressing any of: W, A, S, D keys will move the player one step in their respective direction.
+Pressing the space bar would pull a lever and open a door to a section of the maze.
 All the player has to do is move around the maze until they find the right path to reach the other end.
-The only issue is, they have a set amount of time to finish the level; else, they lose.
+The only issue is, they have to find the keys to exit.

-### Nightmare Mode:
+### Sea Angel: Deeper Waters

 #### In nightmare mode, the players have to navigate through the maze again **_BUT_** now they can only see a small area around them.
-They have to use their memory to find the right path and get out before the time ends.
+They have to use their memory to find the right path and get out.

 ---